Your Shopify store has hundreds, maybe thousands of products. Your average customer sees a handful before they leave.

 Treating recommendations as set-and-forget.
 Your catalog changes.
 Customer behavior shifts seasonally.
 New products need time to accumulate data.
 Review recommendation performance monthly: which widgets have the highest click-through rate?
 Which ones drive actual attributed revenue?
 Which product pages show zero recommendation engagement?
 Optimization is ongoing.

 Trusting inflated attribution.
 If your recommendation app claims it's responsible for 40% of your revenue, be skeptical.
 Check the attribution model.
-View-based attribution (crediting a sale because a recommendation widget appeared on the page) dramatically overstates impact.
+View-based attribution (crediting a sale because a recommendation widget appeared on the page) inflates numbers by 3–5x in most cases.
 Only click-based attribution tells you what the app actually drove.

 Getting recommendations live is step one.
 Measuring whether they're actually working requires tracking the right metrics.

 Click-through rate (CTR) — what percentage of visitors who see a recommendation widget actually click on a suggested product?
-Industry benchmarks sit around 2–5% for well-optimized widgets.
+Typical CTRs for well-optimized widgets run 2–5%.
 Below 1% and your recommendations aren't relevant enough.

 Recommendation-attributed revenue — total revenue from sessions where a customer clicked a recommendation and completed a purchase.
 This should be based on click attribution, not view attribution.
 Cross-reference with Shopify analytics to verify.